-- An oxygen-free source, such as 100% nitrogen or CO in a nitrogen balance - A demand-flow regulator to provide adequate sample gas flow
+- Known calibrating samples of combustible and the appropriate toxic gases.
+The samples should have concentrations in approximately the middle of the range of detection. - An oxygen-free source, such as 100% nitrogen or CO in a nitrogen balance - A regulator to provide adequate sample gas flow